micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-47-rashi_en.md

 ### passuk 31
 <b>Yisrael prostrated himself.</b> When it is the time of the fox, bow to him.
 <b>At the head of the bed.</b> He turned toward the Divine Presence [the <i>Shechinah</i>].
 It is from here that they [the Sages] derived that the <i>Shechinah</i> is above the headrest of a sick person.
 Another interpretation of עַל רֹאשׁ הַמִּטָּה : for his [conjugal] bed was perfect and none of the offspring was wicked.
-Witness the fact that Yossef was a king who was also a captive among the heathens, yet, he was steadfast in his righteousness.
+Witness the fact that Yoseif was a king who was also a captive among the heathens, yet, he was steadfast in his righteousness.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY